breizhn/DTLN/README.md

 ---
 ### Training data preparation:

 1. Clone the forked DNS-Challenge [repository](https://github.com/breizhn/DNS-Challenge).
 Before cloning the repository make sure `git-lfs` is installed.
 Also make sure your disk has enough space.
-I recommend downloading the data to a SSD for faster dataset creation.
+I recommend downloading the data to an SSD for faster dataset creation.

 2. Run `noisyspeech_synthesizer_multiprocessing.py` to create the dataset. `noisyspeech_synthesizer.cfg`was changed according to my training setup used for the DNS-Challenge.